telerik/ajax-docs/api/server/Telerik.Web.UI/GridColumnCollection.md

 #### Remarks
 Note that this is not the actual number of column in a
                 .
 See also

+###  IsFixedSize `Boolean`

+Gets a value indicating whether the collection
+            has a fixed size.

 ###  IsReadOnly `Boolean`